Trinity-data-store/Trinity/README.md

 # EuroSys '24 Artifact Evaluation for "Trinity: A Fast Compressed Multi-attribute Data Store"

+## Folder Structure

+- libmdtrie: The main code for MdTrie data structure.
+- librpc: Trinity implementation based on Thrift
+- modules: Cmake dependencies for the code
+- scripts: Scripts used to run the evaluations.
+- thrift: Thrift source files.

 ## Hardware and OS

 No special hardware requirement.
 We used node `xl170` on Ubuntu 20.04.